Papajohn77/Budget-Management/README.md

 For collaborative financial planning, users can form or join **Groups**, where an **Admin** creates and manages the group and invites new members.
 Within a group, members can contribute to **Group Piggy Banks**, allowing collective savings toward shared financial goals.
 While all members can add funds, only the Admin can dissolve the piggy bank, ensuring structured financial oversight.

-To enhance financial awareness, the platform generates **Reports**, offering both individual and group-level insights.
-Users can analyze monthly and annual spending trends, track savings progress, and optimize their budgeting strategies.
-This structured yet flexible system supports both personal financial independence and collaborative money management.

 ---
 **Core Functionalities**: